JAM-Software/Virtual-TreeView/README.md

 12. checkbox support system checkboxes (platform specific) + custom checkboxes.
 13. support for Android :)
 14. "hot" and "selected" plus/minus buttons.
+15. scrollbars/scrolling (with issues: paintin focus rect when horizontal scrollbar and also when horizontal near to max).

 What is not working yet:
 1. some mouse actions;